kubescape/kubescape/examples/cronJob-support/README.md

 ## Scanning & Submitting

-If you wish to repeatedly scan and submit the result to the [SaaS UI](https://portal.armo.cloud/) where you can benefit the features the SaaS version provides, please follow this instructions ->
+If you wish to repeatedly scan and submit the result to the [Kubescape SaaS version](https://portal.armo.cloud/) where you can benefit the features the SaaS version provides, please follow this instructions ->

 1. Apply kubescape namespace
     ```